donatj/mddoc/README.md

 # MDDoc

-A simple, directed phpDocumentor => Markdown scanner.
+A simple, directed phpDoc => Markdown generator.

 This is a work in progress and not ready for use.